-The most important step in my journey that sped up this process was this: Push your pain tolerance above the pain you are currently experiencing.
-Comfort and convenience are now the enemy.
-Going to the gym DURING your withdrawal period will oddly help you accelerate past your pain.
-Think of it as 2x’ing your pain.
+The most important step in my journey that sped up my process: I pushed my pain tolerance above the pain I was currently experiencing.
+It sounds odd at first, but comfort and convenience were now the clear psychological enemy.
+Going to the gym DURING my withdrawal period oddly help me accelerate past my pain.
+I thought of it as 2x’ing my pain.

 How is that intelligent?
 Well it’s counter-intuitive for sure, but it works!
 Why is more intentional pain good?
-Well by elevating your pain threshold the withdrawals end up feeling like a joke once your done intentionally stressing your mind, body or soul.
+Well by elevating my pain threshold the withdrawals end up feeling like a joke once I was done intentionally stressing (stretching) my mind, body or soul.
 Ex.
 What I did was simple.
 Whenever I felt some goosebumps or weakness, I would either jump in the shower or do a full body workout.
-Obviously water intake is a must.
+Obviously water intake was a must.

 I recommend taking apple cider vinegar every day to help cleanse your system.
 Also load up on supplements such as the ones found at my homepage by ONNIT.